 Kyeyune, M. F., 2010.
 The Relative information content of complementary and supplementary narrative commentary in UK interim reports.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: